 If funds for project-based vouchers are available, HC may select proposals that are consistent with the site selection standards, further compliment other local activities, and are consistent with HC's PHA Plan.
 HC shall provide prompt notice to the owner and public notice of its selection of units for PBV assistance under this selection method.
-Proposals selected under this method are subject to the NSPIRE inspection, subsidy layering review, environmental review, and all other applicable requirements noted above in the discussion of proposals selected under the Request for Proposals method.
+Proposals selected under this method are subject to the NSPIRE inspection, subsidy layering review, environmental review, and all other applicable requirements noted above, as applicable.

-23.4.5 Notice of Owner Selection
+23.3.5 Project or Proposal Selection